My very first nonfiction book is out in the world! Although, I should add it is very much OF this world.

 You can see why it took a whole book?

-Anyway, the content laid out so you can skip to whatever part is most relevant you and your desires.
-But it’s also a fun read cover-to-cover.
+Anyway, the content is laid out inside this book in such a way that you can skip around to whatever part is most relevant you and your desires.
+But it’s also designed to be a fun read cover-to-cover.

-So as it’s already an informative book, what extras could I offer?
+So as it’s already an informative book, what extras can I offer?
 Here’s what I came up with:

-- Check out the table of contents and read the introduction?
+2. Check out the table of contents & read the introduction

-Here is a sample of the Heroine’s Journey audiobook:
+8. Here is a sample of the Heroine’s Journey audiobook narrated by Starla Huchton.

 Praise Quotes